jfjelstul/eumaps/README.md

 ### Map projection

 You can use `projection` to choose between 5 common map projections that are appropriate for Europe.
-You can run `list_projections()` to see the possible values.
-The default value is `lambert_azimuthal_equal_area` for the Lambert azimuthal equal-area projection (`EPSG:3035`).
+You can run `list_projections()` to see all of the possible values.
+The default value is `lambert_azimuthal_equal_area`, for the Lambert azimuthal equal-area projection (`EPSG:3035`).
+This is the projection used by Eurostat.

 The first example uses a Lambert azimuthal equal-area projection, and the second uses a Mercator projection.